TENK-DAO/tenk/README.md

 TypeScript docs are found at [https://tenk-dao.github.io/tenk/](https://tenk-dao.github.io/tenk/).

 Currently there is no standard format to describe the types of a contract.
-On proposal is to use the [`wit` format](https://github.com/bytecodealliance/wit-bindgen/blob/main/WIT.md), which while intended as a tool to generate bindings that act as polyfill for [`WebAssembly Interface Types`](https://github.com/WebAssembly/interface-types), it provides a language agnostic way to describe types for the API of a Wasm Binary.
+One proposal is to use the [`wit` format](https://github.com/bytecodealliance/wit-bindgen/blob/main/WIT.md), which while intended as a tool to generate bindings that act as polyfill for [`WebAssembly Interface Types`](https://github.com/WebAssembly/interface-types), it provides a language agnostic way to describe types for the API of a Wasm Binary.

 This work has led to the creation of [`witme`](https://github.com/ahalabs/witme), a tool for both generating a `.wit` document describing a Rust smart contract and generating a TypeScript file from a `.wit` document.
-The generated TS file also includes a `Contract` class which handles calling the corresponding method.
+The generated TS file also includes a `Contract` class which handles calling the corresponding methods.

 For example, `nft_transfer` generates the following three functions: